heroku/docker-splunk-nginx-defaults/README.md

-This repo provides all the necessary files and configuration to build an Nginx image setup to define `default.yml` values and a license file using [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) for secrets and environment variables passed to the container for other configurations.
+This repo provides all the necessary files and configuration to build an Nginx image setup to define `default.yml` values and a license file using [AWS Secrets Manager][7] for secrets and environment variables passed to the container for other configurations.

-The Docker build contained herein includes [confd](https://github.com/kelseyhightower/confd) templates, which are included in the container at build time.
-It uses [summon](https://github.com/cyberark/summon) to pull secret values from AWS Secrets Manager and [godotenv](https://github.com/joho/godotenv) inject the secrets in to the environment at runtime via the entrypoint. [summon](https://github.com/cyberark/summon) looks for a file on disk -- `secrets.yaml` -- which is used to define the mapping between AWS Secret Manager keys and the environment variables they'll be applied to.
+The Docker build contained herein includes [confd][4] templates, which are included in the container at build time.
+It uses [summon][5] to pull secret values from AWS Secrets Manager and [godotenv][8] inject the secrets in to the environment at runtime via the entrypoint. [summon][5] looks for a file on disk -- `secrets.yaml` -- which is used to define the mapping between [AWS Secret Manager][7] keys and the environment variables they'll be applied to.
 In the Kubernetes example manifest provided, we use a ConfigMap to build `secrets.yaml`, which is mounted in to the running container.
 For non-secret configurations, we leverage Kubernetes container runtime environment variable support.

 ### Deploying the example